 Lithologic and stratigraphic descriptions adapted from the following references:

-- Thompson, Thomas L., 1991, Paleozoic Succession in Missouri, Part 2 – Ordovician System: Missouri Department of Natural Resources, Division of Geology and Land Survey, Report of Investigations 70 Part 2, 202 p., 163 figs.
+- Thompson, Thomas L., 1991, Paleozoic Succession in Missouri, Part 2 – Ordovician System: Missouri Department of Natural Resources, Missouri Geological Survey, Report of Investigations 70 Part 2, 202 p., 163 figs.